openresty/lua-nginx-module/README.markdown

 Status
 ======

-This module is still under active development but is already production ready :)
+This module is under active development and is already production ready :)

-Commit bit can be freely delivered at your request ;)
+We're already using this module very heavily in our production web applications here in Taobao.com, Alibaba Group.

 Synopsis
 ========